Executive Assistant to the Director

 - Ability to maintain a high degree of confidentiality in all matters related to the Director’s office, the Board of Trustees, and all matters requiring sensitivity and discretion.

 - Minimum of five years related experience required, including managerial responsibilities, preferably within higher education.

 - Strong written and verbal communication required.

 - Ability to work well with people from a multitude of backgrounds, diplomacy, calm demeanor, excellent judgment and confidentiality are required.

 - Proficiency with Microsoft Office applications, including Word and Excel, is expected.
-Knowledge of Raiser’s Edge strongly preferred.
+Knowledge of Raiser’s Edge preferred.